scossar/discourse-blog-post/README.md

 The blog post category defaults to 'blog'.
 This can be changed in the plugin settings.
-When a topic of the chosen blog post category is visited in the browser, the css class `blog-post` is added to the body.
+When a topic of the chosen blog post category is visited in the browser, the css class `.blog-post` is added to the body.
 Custom styles may be added to the `.blog-post` class.